by Sam

 • Build on work instead of starting over

 This is where developer tools are heading.
-Not smarter models—smarter context.
+Not just smarter models—smarter context.